Facts of Zakat and How do you Calculate Your Zakat

 In the next step calculate the Nisaab amount based on the current rate of silver or gold.
 For example, the current value of silver per ounce is $14.
 So the Nisaab amount will be $294 ($14 x 21ounce= $294).As the net worth of your properties is much more than the Nisaab amount you owe Zakat.

 Your calculated net worth is $5,000 so you’ll give 2.5% of this wealth to Zakat which is $125 ($5,000 X 0.025 = $125).Therefore, you owe $125 for Zakat.

 Download our TransparentHands iPhone Application for Online Donation

 The primary objective of Zakat is to clean the greed and envy of materialistic possessions from the human spirit.
 Zakat, therefore, purifies the wealth and the giver’s spirit from all evil vices.

 It is mentioned in the Al-Tawbah: 103, “Take Sadaqah (alms) from their wealth in order to purify them and sanctify them with it, and invoke Allah for them.
 Verily!
 Your invocations are a source of security for them, and Allah is All-Hearer, All-Knower”

-The main objective of Zakat is to help the society by giving a particular proportion of your wealth to the deserving recipients of society.
+The main objective of Zakat is to help society by giving a particular proportion of your wealth to deserving recipients of society.
 In return, the Muslims get rewards in this world and in the hereafter as promised by the Almighty.
 Islam guides us to make this world a better place by helping others.
-Islam also guides us to follow the righteous path in every aspect of life and live life as the righteous person and thus puts so much emphasis on giving Zakat.
+Islam also guides us to follow the righteous path in every aspect of life and live life as righteous person and thus puts so much emphasis on giving Zakat.